How to change a car battery – all you need to know

 Signs you have car battery issues

-There are certain signs that indicate it may be time to change your car battery:
+There are certain things that can show that it may be time to change your car battery:

 How long does an electric car battery last?